14 October, 2016

 Which is interesting because we’re dealing with two stories.
 The first is The Vargases being on their honeymoon where he’s -- and therefore she’s -- the target of The Grandi Crime Family.
 When they happen to be at the wrong place at the wrong time, the second story -- the murder of the couple in the car (and I’m not getting into plot much more than this) -- explodes in front of them.
 Enter Quinlan who, only focused on the second, can’t help but be pulled into the first -- because of Mike Vargas and then, sensing an aid in his plight, Grandi -- and we find ourselves in the midst of some truly glorious Melodrama; too often overlooked in this “Noir” (and more on that later too).

 There’s the old adage in writing that you must build to a suprising and satisfying conclusion.
 Not or, and.
 (And do you know how hard that is?)
 Well, Touch Of Evil does it better than most.
 At this point in what’s left of his life, Quinlan is a man obsessed with winning and losing.
 That’s it.
-It isn’t booze or candy bars or even Tana’s chili; all triggers -- even crutches -- sure, but no longer obsessions.
+He isn’t obsessed with booze or candy bars or even Tana’s chili; all triggers -- even crutches -- sure, but no longer obsessions.
 (Even his surface racism is only that, an attack on Vargas the opponent, not Vargas the Mexican ... but that’s for a much longer article.)
 All Quinlan has left now is the game which he must win or he loses a little more of himself.
 Once a good cop, probably a great one, he’s now what’s left of the job when all its humanity is gone.
 So with our world waiting to blow, who ultimately lights the fuse?
 Menzies.
 Why?
 Because it must affect Quinlan as personally as possible.
 [I love the shot of Quinlan rising in Tana’s and there’s the bull on the wall with its banderillas; a bit on the nose -- that’s Quinlan now, only he doesn’t know it yet (or won’t accept it yet) -- but what a great image.]
 Menzies’ turn of conscience -- turning on his partner, his only friend -- is both surprising and satisfying.
 The fuse lit from our very first image has run its course straight into … well, some kind of man.

 Let’s stay with the opening of the movie for a bit as we introduce our leading lady.
 I don’t think I’m overselling it at all when I say Janet Leigh as Suzie Vargas is some of her best work.
 It should come as no surprise that a lead character is our avatar in the movie; that is, we the audience, by proxy, live the adventure with them.
 And we’re very much Suzie Vargas here.
 When we meet her she’s a literal tourist, so as we look in on this world, we see it through its only outsider.
 Of all the characters in this Melodrama, she’s the only one that doesn’t belong.
 She isn’t naïve or better-than -- she has a great spark to her -- but she’s nonetheless different from this town, its characters.
 The personification of “outside looking in.”

 What makes Suzie Vargas standout?
 For me, it’s Janet Leigh’s transcending what could easily be just a “damsel in distress” role: how she handles the explosion right in front of her; significantly how she handles her husband leaving her to deal with it, including having to cross back across the border on her own to wait for him.
 For how long?
-She doesn’t know and goes anyway; she’s fine going anyway.
+She doesn’t know and goes anyway; is fine going anyway.
 And, sure, a lot’s been said about how he treats her thoughout: “Why the hell would he keep abandoning her?”
 Well -- for me -- the answer is in how Leigh plays her.
 I don’t think she feels abandoned.
 She’s perfectly okay by herself.
 And when Grandi first confronts her -- I think this is a character defining moment -- she’s not pushed-over at all but quips that great, defiant “Yeah” right back at him.
 As much as Suzie Vargas may be regulated to a “damsel” role, Janet Leigh regularly fights her way well passed it.

 Before we move on from the opening, a few asides.
 Re the explosion and its aftermath, why is the fountain on fire?
 I mean aside from looking great.
 Okay, moving on from that.
 Did you notice the Mercury Theatre Regulars popping up?
 Ray Collins as The District Attorney and Joseph Cotten as The Coroner.
 And then Akim Tamiroff (Grandi here) would later do The Trial (1962).
 And -- not a Mercury Regular but -- there’s Zsa Zsa Gabor as The Strip Club Owner (with her sister Eva as One Of The Strippers).
 And there’s been a long-standing rumor that none other than Errol Flynn lurks in the background of a shot.
 True?
 I’ve never spotted him, though we know he and Welles were friends; the yacht in The Lady From Shanghai was Flynn’s own Zaca.
 And the fictional Mexican town of Los Robles?
-All the exteriors were shot in Los Angeles’ own Venice (with lots of great 1957 footage of the famous beach town).
+All the exteriors were shot in Los Angeles’ own Venice (with a lot of great 1957 footage of the famous beach town).

 Staying on our leading lady for a bit, let’s move to The Mirador where it’s tough not to notice Miss Leigh’s bad luck with motels (see, I almost mentioned The Shower Movie again).
 And here’s where we the audience take a detour as well.
-This is an odd section of the picure mostly because of how much time Welles spends on it.
+This is an odd section of the picture mostly because of how much time Welles spends on it.
 When you take into account how little time Welles had to write the Script -- less than a month, remember -- it’s a great way to kill fifteen minutes (and, plot-wise, justifiably).
 But I think it goes to the Texture of the thing.
 ‘Cause if there’s one thing this movie exudes it’s that: texture of Plot, texture of Character, of Camera Movement, of Lighting (and those last two indeed different).
 And everything at the motel drips it (including the almost over-the-top Dennis Weaver but he does it so well).

 And look at everything Miss Leigh does here.
 Again, I don’t think Suzie Vargas feels abandoned, or in very much danger.
 She really does just want to get some sleep.
 She’s tired and annoyed and getting angry at it all but still never a damsel.
 In fact it takes a Rape to overpower her.
 And not just from Pancho (Valentin deVargas) -- she’d already bettered him back in town -- but a Gang.
 It’s horrific, no question -- especially with Mercedes McCambridge’s cold “I wanna watch” -- but it also cements Leigh’s incredibly strong portrayal: what it takes to bring her down.
-And then she wakes up in the hotel back in town to Grandi’s eyes and rushes onto the fire escape; not an escape at all given she’s still in this town, eventually crumbling in the jail cell on the trumped-up charge.
+And then she wakes up in the hotel back in town to Grandi’s eyes and rushes onto the fire escape; not an escape at all given she’s still in that town, eventually crumbling in the jail cell on the trumped-up charge.
 Still she comes out fighting.
 There’s the shot of her in the car at the end and we know she’ll be okay.
 And I don’t think it’s “a Hollywood ending.”
 For my money, when she finally gets a good night’s sleep, her husband and that upcoming trial are the least of Grandi’s problems …

 Welles and Bogdonavich talk about shooting in The Motel in This Is Orson Welles --